 For retailers with highly structured image assets, advanced image imports including image type information (especially for cutouts) is recommended.
 A cutout image is an isolated image of solely the product, typically with a single color background.

-Performance gains with a faster color analysis of new collections as cutout images can be analysed significantly faster than other image types.
+Performance gains with a faster color analysis of new collections as cutout images can be analyzed significantly faster than other image types.

 Cutout images refers to images where only the product is represented, e.g. without a model or other additional products.
 If there are multiple cutout images for each product to choose from, select the ones that best adheres to the recommendations below.